-Rob Cary has extensive experience representing individuals and companies before juries and judges in courtrooms across the country.
-Mr. Cary has defended clients against a broad array of alleged violations of both criminal and civil law.
-His criminal work has focused on complex federal cases, trials and investigations though he has tried criminal cases in state court.
-His civil practice has spanned a range of issues, with a concentration on professional liability defense.
+Rob Cary has extensive experience representing companies and individuals before juries and judges in courtrooms and in settlement negotiations across the country.
+Mr. Cary has defended clients against a broad array of alleged violations of both civil and criminal law.

 Mr. Cary is well known for his representation of the late U.S. Senator Ted Stevens, who was indicted on ethics charges less than 100 days before he was to stand for re-election.
 After eight months of tumultuous litigation, Senator Stevens was exonerated when it was revealed that the prosecution had hidden evidence from the defense that contradicted the prosecution's principal theory.
 The American Lawyer described Williams & Connolly’s work on the case as “one of the best criminal defense performances in memory, resulting in a heightened scrutiny of prosecutors that will affect the Justice Department for years to come.”

 Born in Evanston, Illinois, Mr. Cary grew up in Hannibal, Missouri before attending Dartmouth, where he was a member of the football team.
 Mr. Cary spent a year as a paralegal at the D.C. office of White & Case before entering the University of Virginia School of Law, where he received his J.D. and was on the Articles Review Board of the Virginia Law Review and a member of the Order of the Coif.
 Mr. Cary was a law clerk to Judge Eugene Lynch of the U.S. District Court for the Northern District of California before joining Williams & Connolly in 1990.
 He supervised the firm’s pro bono criminal practice from 2006 to 2008, was chair of the firm's Hiring Committee from 2008 to 2010, and is currently chair of the firm’s Partner-Associate Committee.